 Apple has kept an illegal monopoly over smartphones in US, Justice Department says in antitrust suit

-The Justice Department has announced a sweeping antitrust lawsuit against Apple, accusing the tech giant of engineering an illegal monopoly in smartphones that boxes out competitors and stifles innovation
+Apple says a Justice Department antitrust lawsuit accusing it of engineering an illegal monopoly in smartphones in the U_S_ is “wrong on the facts and the law.”

 WASHINGTON -- The Justice Department on Thursday announced a sweeping antitrust lawsuit against Apple, accusing the tech giant of engineering an illegal monopoly in smartphones that boxes out competitors and stifles innovation.